 Do not use color alone to mark differences in text: they may be invisible to people with color blindness and useless in black-and-white printouts or displays.

-Choose colors such as maroon and teal that are distinguishable by readers with the most common form of colorblindness, and additionally mark the differences with change of font or some other means (maroon and alternative font face, teal).
+Choose colors that are distinguishable by readers with the commonest form of colorblindness, such as maroon and teal; and additionally mark the differences with change of font or some other means (maroon and alternative font face, teal).
 Avoid low contrast between text and background colors.
+Viewing the page with Toptal can help with the choice of colors.
 See also color coding.

 Indentation